jasonknight/gopress/docs.md

 ```go
 func (o *Post) FindByPostAuthor(_findByPostAuthor int64) ([]*Post, error)
 ```
-FindByPostAuthor searchs against the primary key post_author and will return []*Post,error This method is a programatically generated finder for Post
+FindByPostAuthor searchs against the database table field post_author and will return []*Post,error This method is a programatically generated finder for Post

 ```go